 AMD says that the Ryzen 2nd Generation chips will be the smallest and fastest desktop processors to date – lofty promises, but ones that are sure to excite PC enthusiasts and users of all stripes.
 Ryzen 2nd Generation chips will deliver higher clock speeds and introduce the enhanced Precision Boost 2 technology to boost performance during high-drain scenarios.

 And, now that we’ve gotten our hands on the Ryzen 7 2700X and the Ryzen 5 2600X, we know that AMD has succeeded in pushing its specs.
-The 2700X with its 8 cores, 16 threads and speedy boost clock of 4.3GHz outperforms the Intel Core i7-8700K, finally embracing the enthusiast market.
-Even the lower-end Ryzen 5 2600X pushes performance into the next generation with 6 cores, 12 threads and a 4.2 GHz boost clock.
+The 2700X with its 8-cores, 16-threads and speedy boost clock of 4.3GHz that outperforms the Intel Core i7-8700K, AMD has fully embraced the enthusiast market.
+Even the lower-end Ryzen 5 2600X pushes performance into the next generation with 6-cores, 12-threads and a 4.2 GHz boost clock.

 AMD Ryzen 2nd Generation is a distillation of everything AMD wanted to do with Ryzen.
 And, if the specs of the early Ryzen 2nd Generation CPUs are anything to go off of, we’re very excited to see what this lineup looks like by the end of 2018.

 AMD has a very technical primer on Precision Boost 2 from its Ryzen Mobile Processor with Radeon Vega Graphics, in case you want to dig into the specs.

 We've seen some SenseMi improvements in AMD's recent Ryzen-based desktop APUs, so it stands to reason that we'll see similar performance and efficiency increases in the Ryzen 2nd Generation line.
 That could include optimized power usage through Pure Power smart sensors and improved overclocking potential from Extended Frequency Range 2.